Frequently Asked Questions

 Does Unique accept young learners?

-Unique NZ WILL accept 10 year old Junior students, with conditions:
+Unique NZ WILL accept 10 and 11 years old Junior students, with conditions:

 Where do the other Unique New Zealand students come from?